 Assisting Clients With Their Trust and Estate Matters

-Since beginning her law career in 1991, LORA L. BROWN has helped high net worth clients evaluate and implement estate planning techniques to achieve their family goals, including philanthropy and multi-generational planning, while minimizing transfer taxes.
+Since beginning her law career in 1991, Lora L. Brown has helped high-net-worth clients evaluate and implement estate planning techniques to achieve their family goals, including philanthropy and multigenerational planning while minimizing transfer taxes.